hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 replicaset.apps/cert-manager-webhook-bf957dc77       1         1         1       3m38s
 ```

-A﻿s part of cert-manager installation, a list of cert-manager CRDs has been added to the cluster:
+A﻿s part of cert-manager installation, a list of cert-manager related CRDs has been added to the cluster:

 ```shell